susam/lab/web/sockets/README.md

 | 00:00:20      | Client sends a request to obtain current time      |
 | 00:00:30      | Client sends a request to obtain current time      |
 | 00:00:40      | Client is closed                                   |

+The only exception to the above timeline is the server-sent event-based program in [sseapp.py].
+Since SSE establishes a one-directional stream of events, there is no request going from client to server to obtain current time.
+Instead the server sends an updated time to the client automatically at 00:00:10, 00:00:20, and 00:00:30.

 Each example program was run on a Linode virtual machine running Debian GNU/Linux 10.9 (buster).
 The PCAPs were obtained by running the